ENG517/Procedure/hassell/p-guitar-wiring-prep-materials.md

 ![Potentiometer diagram](/hassell/assets/images/screenshots/potentiometer-diagram.png)

-A *potentiometer* (which I'll refer to as a "pot" from now on) is a type of rotating resistor that, for our purposes, will control your guitar's *tone* and *volume* (hence why you need two).
+A *potentiometer* (which I'll refer to as a "pot" from now on) is a type of rotating resistor that will control your guitar's *tone* and *volume* (hence why you need two).
 They are what you will be soldering on, so it's important to get acquainted with their parts.

 #### Lugs